-- 1. All services require a REAF. - 2.
-Ensure the Contractor is registered and approved to do business with the District. - Contractors are required to submit an electronic vendor application using PlanetBids.
+- Contractors are required to submit an electronic vendor application using PlanetBids.
 The link to register as a vendor is available through the Purchasing Services webpage.
 Once the contractor is approved, they will be available in Financial 2000 with an assigned vendor number. - 3.
 Fill out the REAF and attach it to a Requisition.
-The Requisition will serve as the REAF approval, encumbrance of funds, and Purchase Order once completed. - If a Board Item is required, please attach the draft to the Requisition. - 4.
+The Requisition will serve as the REAF approval, encumbrance of funds, and Purchase Order once completed. - If a Board Item is required, please submit it using the Board Item Submission Google Form. - 4.
 The Contract Analyst will determine which agreement documents to use once the REAF reaches the Contract Analyst location. - i.
 The typical approval path for a REAF is as follows:

-Obje ct Code 5810 Obje ct Code 5840
+Object Code 5810 Object Code 5840

 i.
 Requestor i.
 Requestor

 ii.
 Site Supervisor ii.
 Site Supervisor

 iii.
 Fiscal Analyst (confirm funds iii.
 Fiscal Analyst (confirm funds)

 iv.
 Support Service Provider iv.
 Support Service Provider

-٧. Lead Innov./Business Agent ٧.
+V. Lead Innov./Business Agent ٧.
 Technology Services (compatibilit

 vi.
 Contract Analyst vi.
 Academic Technology (SDPA)

 vii.
 Buyer vii.
 Lead Innov./Business Agent

 viii.
 Purchasing Agent viii.
 Contract Analyst

 ix.
 PO Creator ix.
 Buyer

 Χ. Purchasing Agent

 xi.
 PO Creator

-- 5. The Contract Analyst will draft the contract or collect the required documents.
-Once the contract is received the item will be placed on the Board Agenda for approval (if applicable), and the signed contract will be uploaded to Financial 2000 and the District's Contract Management Module and moved forward to Purchasing for a Purchase Order. - 6.
-Purchasing will issue a PO and a copy of the contract, or other documents, to the vendor to start services.
+- 5. The Contract Analyst will draft the contract or collect the required documents. - Business Services highly recommends that a contract be completed before an item is submitted for Board approval.
+Doing so helps ensure we enter into an agreement with the correct Contractor and ensures that a Contractor is willing to enter into an agreement with the District. - 6.
+Purchasing will issue a PO and a copy of the contract, or other documents, to the vendor to start services. - Board approval without an agreement or Purchase Order is not an authorization to begin services.